Where is the nearest ATM?

 How do I print something in the Library if I am not a student?

 Patrons without Chicago Cards may print to the print/scan/copy station Reserve Room from the public access terminals.
-The cost is ten cents per page, and you will need a copy card.
+The cost is thirteen cents per page, and you will need a copy card.
 Detailed instructions on how to use the print station are available next to the machine and on the University's Unified Printing page.

 How do I print a document from Chalk?